nigel-sampson/nigel-sampson.github.io/about.md

  - [Calibun Micro][cm] - An opinionated MVVM framework for most xaml platforms, I'm primarily responsible for the Windows 8 and Windows 8.1 ports.
  - [Spinkit.Xaml][sk] - The conversion of popular CSS spinners to Windows 8 xaml for the Progress Ring control.
+ - [Spectrum][spec] - A library to do colour space conversions in .NET and extended into xaml for palette declarations.
+ - [Octokit.Caching][caching] - A caching plugin for Octokit using etags and a simple in memory cache.
  - [Xbox Media Remote][xmr] - A Windows 8 app for browsing remote media sources and using Play To to send to the Xbox One, also functions as an example for [Calburn.Micro][cm] functionality.

 ## Talks

+ - [Turning good apps into great ones][msa] - Microsoft Student Accelerator 2014.
  - [Store submission is just the first step][store] - Tech Ed New Zealand 2014.
  - [Charming Windows 8][charming] - Tech Ed New Zealand 2013.
  - [Everything You Need to Know About Building REAL XAML Apps for Windows 8][xaml] - Tech Ed New Zealand 2012.